Float Fishing In Ontario – When, Where And How

 As a general rule, my favorite hooks are the Daiichi 1150 Heavy Wide-Gape Hooks for smaller baits and clear water or the Raven Specimen hook for general purposes and all baits.

-I use both in the size #8 or #10 for most steelhead and for most river conditions.
+I use both in size #8 or #10 for most steelhead and for most river conditions.

 If I’m fishing super clear water where I need smaller baits I’ll maybe drop down to a size 12.